Top 6 sources of free German translations – and how to get the most from them.

 I suspect the majority of these websites are available in both German and English versions.

-My own personal bugbear is the Wirtschaftskammer Österreich, which I would automatically want to translate as the Austrian Chamber of Commerce.
-But its official name is the Austrian Economic Chambers (here's the link if you want to check!)
+For example, my own personal bugbear is the Wirtschaftskammer Österreich, which I would automatically want to translate as the Austrian Chamber of Commerce.
+But I'm afraid its official name is the Austrian Economic Chambers.

-Chambers of Commerce, Embassies and Ministries are a mine of information when you need to translate official German terms, and particularly when you are looking for translations of German entities with no direct equivalent in the English-speaking world.
+Chambers of Commerce, Embassies and Ministries are a mine of information when you need to translate official German terms, and particularly when you're looking for translations of German entities with no direct equivalent in the English-speaking world.

 The German education system is a case in point.
-It is always good to be able to refer back to an official source for any translated German terms which could prove contentious.
+It is always good to be able to refer back to an official source for any translated German terms which the client might not immediately agree with.

-Most entries are available in both German and English, and although not one-to-one translations, they do provide a good source of related vocabulary on the topic you are researching.
+Most Wikipedia entries are available in both German and English.
+Although the entries are not direct translations, they do provide a good source of related vocabulary on the topic you are researching.
 (See my "Wiki-Tips" on how to use Wikipedia for specific queries about German translation.)